Cvmcosta/ltijs/docs/platform.md

-#### async Platform.platformAuthEndpoint([authEndpoint])
+#### async Platform.platformAuthenticationEndpoint([authenticationEndpoint])

-Sets/Gets the platform authorization endpoint used to perform the OIDC login.
+Sets/Gets the platform authentication endpoint used to perform the OIDC login.

 ##### Parameters